Explore the Best Day Trips from Stockholm

 There are several scenic hiking trails in the area, including the Sörmlandsleden trail, which offers a range of routes suitable for all levels of hikers.
 Alternatively, you could rent a bike and explore the coastal landscapes, with plenty of picturesque spots to stop and enjoy a picnic.

-If you’re a craft beer aficionado, you can book a brewery tour and beer tasting at Nynäshamns Ångbryggeri on their website.
+If you’re a craft beer aficionado, you can book a brewery tour and beer tasting at Nynäshamns Ångbryggeri, one of Sweden’s top craft breweries.
 There are also several pubs and restaurants in Nynäshamn that serve a variety of craft beers, such as Eight Friends Inn and Restaurang Kroken.

 Fjäderholmarna, The Gateway to the Archipelago